Patellar Luxation in Dogs: What You Need To Know

 Next, your vet will perform an orthopedic exam, which includes manipulating the patellae.
 Higher grade luxating patella are generally easy to palpate on exam, while Grade I or II luxation may be more difficult to diagnose.
 In some cases, diagnostic testing with an x-ray or CT scan can help assess the nature of the condition.
 Your vet may also recommend additional tests such as blood work or urinalysis if your pet requires long-term medication or surgical correction.

 Many dogs are able to lead healthy, happy lives, despite their patellar luxation.
-Strong pet insurance coverage can help you give your pooch the best care for unexpected conditions like patellar luxation, paws down!
+The right pet insurance plan can help you give your pooch the best care for unexpected conditions they may encounter along the way.

 FAQs